twota/terms-of-service-and-privacy-policy/README.md

 If you have any questions or concerns about these Terms of Service, Conditions and Privacy Policy, please contact us at:

 “Twota” Support Team:
-▪Website:  www.twota.ca
+▪ Website:  www.twota.ca
-▪Email:  info@twota.ca
+▪ Email:  info@twota.ca
-▪Inside the app:  Profile > About Us
+▪ Inside the app:  Profile > About Us
-▪Phone:  (+1) 778-330-9682 (Message, WhatsApp, or Telegram)
+▪ Phone:  (+1) 778-330-9682 (Message, WhatsApp, or Telegram)

 Social Media:
-▪Instagram:  @Twota.Dating
+▪ Instagram:  @Twota.Dating
-▪Youtube:  @Twota.Dating
+▪ Youtube:  @Twota.Dating
-▪TikTok:  @Twota.Dating
+▪ TikTok:  @Twota.Dating

 By using “Twota” app, you acknowledge that you have read, understood, and agreed to these "Terms of Service and Privacy Policy".